 B fine motor development, social skills

-C social skills, school readiness
+C fine motor development, school readiness

 Question #17